nornir/nornir.github.io/source/troubleshooting.rst

 * **Q:** PIP says something about dependency_links requiring extra flags?

   **A:** This began with PIP 1.5.
-The current workaround is to install each package seperately as detailed on the installation page.
+The current workaround is to install each package separately as detailed on the installation page.

 Pyre